This guide covers three main topics for the when writing a charm: preparing the environment, the code and being able to develop it iteratively.

 To ease the development, we suggest you to setup a microk8s environment by running:

-snap install juju --classic snap install microk8s --classic microk8s enable dns storage juju bootstrap microk8s micro juju add-model my-charm-model
+snap install juju --classic snap install microk8s --classic microk8s enable dns hostpath-storage juju bootstrap microk8s micro juju add-model my-charm-model

 At this point you have a controller named “micro” in the “microk8s” cloud.
 This cloud is actually your local machine, how neat!
 In Juju, you interact with the client (the juju command on your local machine).
 It connects to a controller.
 The controller is hosted on a cloud and controls models.